jamieliu2/Format-Files/README.md

   * The formatting settings are not polished an may be missing some functionalities.
   * pandoc does not seem to correctly tokenize Python methods and attributes, giving them the same coloring as plaintext.
   * Non-Python languages may be highlighted oddly due to differing tokenization conventions and lack of careful style definitions for non-Python tokens.

+## AIDA64

+This folder contains various format files for AIDA64 Extreme.
+In particular, `.sensorpanel` files for the AIDA64 Extreme SensorPanel.